Taekwondo at the 2008 Summer Olympics – Women's 49 kg: Competition format

 The main bracket consisted of a single elimination tournament, culminating in the gold medal match.
-Two bronze medals were awarded at the taekwondo competitions.
+Two bronze medals were awarded in the taekwondo competition.
 A repechage was used to determine the bronze medal winners.
 Every competitor who lost to one of the two finalists, competed in the repechage, another single-elimination competition.
 Each semifinal loser, faced the last remaining repechage competitor from the opposite half of the bracket in a bronze medal match.